alex-gutev/generic-cl/README.md

 Implemented for lists, vectors and multi-dimensional arrays.
 For multi-dimensional arrays, the first element is obtained by `ROW-MAJOR-AREF`.

-The default method is implemented using `GENERIC-CL:ELT`, i.e. is equivalent to:
+The default method is implemented using [GENERIC-CL:ELT](#elt), i.e. is equivalent to:

 ```lisp
 (elt sequence index)